MarioCastro1991/hanzo_interview/README.md

 # hanzo_interview
 Test cases developed using Cypress for the SDET interview at Hanzo.

-hanzo_interview.js: this files contains the automated test cases using cypress.
+hanzo_interview.js: this file contains the automated test cases using cypress.

 cypress.json: this file was modified because Cypress works from within the browser and it must be able to directly communicate with your remote application at all times.
 Unfortunately,